Many people believe that the spouse who plans before a divorce gains an upper hand. Sometimes.

-Many people believe that the spouse who plans ahead gains an upper hand.
-Sometimes… Certain types of divorce planning is helpful.
+Certain types of divorce planning can be beneficial.
 But other types can backfire.
-For instance, if one senses that a divorce may be imminent, acceptable divorce planning includes gathering of information vital to understanding the income and marital estate.
-Often an experienced divorce lawyer can lead you on the path to finding marital counselor or an individual counselor and helping you scope out your rights.
+For instance, if one senses that a divorce may be imminent, acceptable divorce planning includes gathering information vital to understanding the income and marital estate.
+Often, an experienced divorce lawyer can lead you on the path to finding a marital counselor or an individual counselor and help you scope out your rights.

 Any lawyer who has been in the trenches has war-stories involving unacceptable divorce planning where one might seek to hide assets or income.
 There are defenses against a spouse who you think is planning for a divorce.